Arteria1/sql-funnel-analysis/README.md

-This is a self-made project using a public data set to do with e-commerce data.
+This is a self-made project using public e-commerce data.

 Google BigQuery/SQL was used to determine answers to solve several business intelligence/marketing questions that would take place in a real-life scenario.